Joe Brown Park

 New Dog Off-leash Area

-The City is excited to be in the design stage of Joe Brown Park’s new dog off-leash area.
+The City is excited to announce the opening of Joe Brown Park’s new dog off-leash area.
+This 1.75-acre dog park is divided between two areas for large and small dogs.
+Both areas are fully fenced and feature their own water service.
 This area will provide safe and engaging opportunities for dogs and dog owners, as well as enhance the park for all to enjoy.

 We thank you for the valuable feedback collected through the online survey between November 20 and December 13, 2020.
 A Public Engagement Summary is available.